Automated guided vehicle: Steering control

 The third type is a combination of differential and steered.
 Two independent steer/drive motors are placed on diagonal corners of the AGV and swivelling castors are placed on the other corners.
 It can turn like a car (rotating in an arc) in any direction.
 It can crab in any direction and it can drive in differential mode in any direction.

-Path Decision
+Path decision

 AGVs have to make decisions on path selection.
 This is done through different methods: frequency select mode (wired navigation only), and path select mode (wireless navigation only) or via a magnetic tape on the floor not only to guide the AGV but also to issue steering commands and speed commands.

 Frequency select mode

 Frequency select mode bases its decision on the frequencies being emitted from the floor.
 When an AGV approaches a point on the wire which splits the AGV detects the two frequencies and through a table stored in its memory decides on the best path.
 The different frequencies are required only at the decision point for the AGV.
 The frequencies can change back to one set signal after this point.
-This method is not easily expandable and requires extra cutting meaning more money.
+This method is not easily expandable and requires extra cutting, which makes the process more expensive.